JohnLamontagne/Lunar-Engine/README.md

 Project Detials
 ---------------

-Lunar Engine is provided as a software package, the resultant binaries of which consist of a client, server, and game editor.
+Lunar Engine is provided as a software package, the binaries of which consist of a client, server, and game editor.
 There are a number of important core components which make up this software package which are described in detail below.

   #### Lunar.Client ####
   Lunar.Client contains the game-client portion of the software package.
 This consists of the systems handling the game rendering, client-side networking, asset management, game-world caching, and user-interface.